 His new book, A Higher Loyalty, is out today.

-This is his first live interview since the book's been released, and thank you for coming back.
+This is his first live interview since the book's been released.

-Folks, uh, of all the people to be fired by Donald Trump, my guest tonight is definitely one of them.
+Folks, of all the people to be fired by Donald Trump, my guest tonight is definitely one of them.

-Please welcome former FBI director, James Comey.
+Please welcome former FBI Director James Comey.

-My first guest tonight is the former deputy director of the FBI, who was fired after launching investigations into President Trump's ties to Russia.
+My first guest tonight is the former deputy director of the FBI who was fired after launching investigations into President Trump's ties to Russia.

 His new book is The Threat.